-Once you become a student at Texas Wesleyan, securing a job in the SEP is as easy as you make it.
+Once you become a student at Texas Wesleyan, becoming a part of the Student Employment Program is as easy as you make it.
 We provide the resources and tools needed to locate and apply for a position.

 We encourage every student interviewing for a position job to take the opportunity seriously.
 If interviewing via phone, maintain a friendly, confident and enthusiastic tone.
 If interviewing in person, dress appropriately.

 This may be your first job; therefore this could be your first lesson in employment.
 Apply for the jobs you are interested in, you are not limited to applying, only to accepting.

 Please Note: Work-Study positions that have been posted are only for those who have been awarded Work-Study.
 Student Assistant positions are open for every student.
 All students are encouraged to have only one position on campus if possible, and no more than 2 positions.